usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### 4.17.3* Size and Arrangement

-The size and arrangement of the standard toilet stall shall comply with <a href="91standards_figures/fig30a.htm" title="Fig. 30(a)">Fig. 30(a)</a>, Standard Stall.
-Standard toilet stalls with a minimum depth of 56 in (1420 mm) (see <a href="91standards_figures/fig30a.htm" title="Fig. 30(a)">Fig. 30(a)</a>) shall have wall-mounted water closets.
+The size and arrangement of the standard toilet stall shall comply with [Fig. 30(a)](#figure30a), Standard Stall.
+Standard toilet stalls with a minimum depth of 56 in (1420 mm) (see [Fig. 30(a)](#figure30a)) shall have wall-mounted water closets.
 If the depth of a standard toilet stall is increased at least 3 in (75 mm), then a floor-mounted water closet may be used.
 Arrangements shown for standard toilet stalls may be reversed to allow either a left- or right-hand approach.
-Additional stalls shall be provided in conformance with 4.22.4.<br/> **EXCEPTION**: In instances of alteration work where provision of a standard stall <a href="91standards_figures/fig30a.htm" title="(Fig. 30(a)">(Fig. 30(a)</a>) is technically infeasible or where plumbing code requirements prevent combining existing stalls to provide space, either alternate stall <a href="91standards_figures/fig30b.htm" title="(Fig. 30(b)">(Fig. 30(b)</a>) may be provided in lieu of the standard stall.
+Additional stalls shall be provided in conformance with 4.22.4.<br/> **EXCEPTION**: In instances of alteration work where provision of a standard stall ([Fig. 30(a)](#figure30a)) is technically infeasible or where plumbing code requirements prevent combining existing stalls to provide space, either alternate stall ([Fig. 30(b)](#figure30b)) may be provided in lieu of the standard stall.

+{% figure Figure 30a %}
+{% asset design-standards/fig_30a_standard_stall.gif alt="figure 30a" %}
+{% figcaption %}
+<strong>Standard Stall.</strong> The minimum width of the stall is 60 inches (1525 mm).
+The centerline of the water closet is 18 inches (455 mm) from the side wall.
+The location of the door is in front of the clear space and diagonal to the water closet, with a maximum stile width of 4 inches (100 mm).
+An alternate door location is permitted to be on the adjacent side (side wall) of the stall also diagonal to the water closet with a maximum stile width of 4 inches (100 mm).
+If a wall mounted water closet is used, the depth of the stall is required to be a minimum of 56 inches (1420 mm).
+If a floor mounted water closet is used, the depth of the stall is required to be a minimum of 59 inches (1500 mm).
+A grab bar at least 36 inches (965 mm) long shall be located behind the water closet, with one end no farther than 6 inches (150 mm) from the inside corner of the stall.
+Another grab bar shall be mounted adjacent to the water closet on the side wall and extend from no more than 12 inches (305 mm) from the back wall to at least 52 inches (1320 mm) from the back wall.
+{% endfigcaption %}
+{% endfigure %}
+ ---
+{% figure Figure 30b %}
+{% asset design-standards/fig_30b_alternate_stalls.gif alt="figure 30b" %}
+{% figcaption %}
+<strong>Alternate Stalls.</strong> Two alternate stalls are permitted for alterations only; one alternate stall is required to be 36 inches (915 mm) wide.
+The other alternate stall is required to be a minimum of 48 inches (1220 mm) wide.
+In either alternate stall, if a wall mounted water closet is used, the depth of the stall is required to be a minimum of 66 inches (1675 mm).
+If a floor mounted water closet is used, the depth of the stall is required to be a minimum of 69 inches (1745 mm).
+The 36 inches (915 mm) wide stall shall have parallel grab bars on the side walls.
+The 48 inches (1220 mm) minimum stall shall have a grab bar behind the water closet and one on the side wall next to the water closet.
+Grab bars are mounted 33-36 inches (840-915 mm) above the finish floor.
+In both alternate stalls, the centerline of the water closet is 18 inches (455 mm) from a side wall.
+In both alternate stalls, the grab bars along the sides of the water closets shall extend at least 54 inches (1370 mm) from the back wall and shall have one end no farther than 12 inches (305 mm) from the back wall.
+{% endfigcaption %}
+{% endfigure %}

 #### 4.17.4 Toe Clearances